How much does a high-end 850 W gaming PC cost to run? Yearly power math

 How this is calculated

-850 W is the mainstream high-end class in 2026 — typically a current-gen flagship GPU (RTX 5080 / 5090, RX 9070 XT) paired with an 80 W-class CPU.
-The PSU rating is the upper bound; actual draw rarely exceeds 500-650 W even in the most demanding games, which is why 80% utilisation is the reasonable average.
+850 W is the mainstream high-end class in 2026, typically a current-gen flagship GPU (RTX 5080 / 5090, RX 9070 XT) paired with an 80-watt CPU.
+The PSU rating is the upper bound; actual draw rarely exceeds 500-650 W even in the most demanding games, which is why 80% average draw is the reasonable average.
 Enthusiast mining-era 1200 W builds are a separate category worth pricing at closer to $300/year on this same schedule.

 Verdict

-$179 a year for a proper high-end gaming rig is less than most gamers spend on a single AAA game library per year — not a cost driver for the hardware choice.
+$179 a year for a proper high-end gaming rig is less than most gamers spend on a single AAA game library per year, and it is not a cost driver for the hardware choice.
 Longer daily hours (8+ as a work-and-play machine) push this toward $350+ and start mattering.

 More Gaming PC scenarios